MolSimGroup/rotationaldiffusion/docs/source/index.rst

-.. rotationaldiffusion documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+..
+RotationalDiffusion documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rotationaldiffusion's documentation!
+Welcome to RotationalDiffusion's documentation!
 =========================================================

 :Release: |release|

-**rotationaldiffusion** is a Python package for analyzing rotational diffusion from molecular dynamics simulations.
+**RotationalDiffusion** is a Python package for analyzing rotational diffusion from molecular dynamics simulations.
 It provides tools to extract diffusion tensors and principal axes from the orientations of rigid bodies.